myriamcano/lab-customer-analysis-round-3/readme.md

 # Lab | Customer Analysis Round 3

 ### Get the data
-For this lab, we will continue using the csv file that was downloaded in the previous lab.
+For this lab, we will continue using the csv file that was downloaded in the previous lab as well as the Jupyter Notebook.
 There is **NO NEED** to fork and clone this repository.